vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 Before you enable vSphere with Tanzu, create storage policies to be used by the Supervisor Cluster and namespaces.
 Depending on your vSphere storage environment, you can create several storage policies to represent different classes of storage.

 vSphere with Tanzu is agnostic about which option you choose.
-For Kubernetes stateful workloads, vSphere with Tanzu installs the [vSphere Container Storage interface (vSphere CSI)](https://github.com/container-storage-interface/spec) to automatically provision Kubernetes persistent volumes for pods.
+For Kubernetes stateful workloads, vSphere with Tanzu installs the [vSphere Container Storage Interface (vSphere CSI)](https://github.com/container-storage-interface/spec) to automatically provision Kubernetes persistent volumes for pods.

 [VMware vSAN](https://docs.vmware.com/en/VMware-vSAN/index.html) is a recommended storage solution for both Supervisor and workload cluster VMs.